M-arcus/cloudron-docs/docs/documentation/developer/api.md

 `id` is an unique id for this application.

-`appStoreId` is the Cloudron Store id of this application.
+`appStoreId` is the Cloudron App Store id of this application.
 Cloudron will use this id to look for updates to this application.
 This can be null if none was provided at installation time.

 `manifest` is the [Cloudron Manifest](/documentation/developer/manifest/) of the app.